 To evaluate the local variability at the grid-point level, lag-1 temporal autocorrelations and standard deviations are considered (Fig. 10).
-The lag-1 temporal autocorrelation is a rather noisy parameter to estimate and the median correlations between emulations and the training run lie between 0.67 and 0.92.
+The lag-1 temporal autocorrelation is a rather noisy parameter to estimate, and the median correlations between emulations and the training run lie between 0.67 and 0.92.
 Generally, the correlation of the lag-1 autocorrelations between test and training runs is smaller than the one between emulations and training runs, implying a tendency to overfit this parameter.
-The correlation between the standard deviations of the emulations and the training runs.
+The correlation between the standard deviations of the emulations and the training run is never below 0.98.
+The correlation between test and training runs is almost identical to the one between emulations and training runs.
 Thus, at the grid-point level the emulations reliably reproduce the stochastic variability of climate model runs.

-- To evaluate the spatial cross-correlations between grid points, three geographical bands are considered (Fig. 11).
+To evaluate the spatial cross-correlations between grid points, three geographical bands are considered (Fig. 11).
 At all spatial scales, cross-correlations between test and training runs are higher than correlations between emulations and training runs.
-This is a direct consequence of the regularization which dampens covariances between grid points as a function of distance and is thus inherent to the emulator's design.
-In a radius of up to 2000 km, the emulators perform best and co-variations between grid points are generally well reproduced.
+This is a direct consequence of the regularization, which dampens covariances between grid points as a function of distance and is thus inherent to the emulator's design.
+In a radius of up to 2000 km, the emulators perform best and covariations between grid points are generally well reproduced.
 The medians of the correlations between the emulations and the training runs span from 0.85 to 0.98.
-Plotting an individual example emulation against its associated training run clearly shows the dampening - of the cross-correlations in the regularized emulations.
+Plotting an individual example emulation against its associated training run clearly shows the dampening of the crosscorrelations in the regularized emulations.
 Emulations of climate models with larger localization radii (Fig. 7) have by design a larger correlation with their respective training runs (Fig. 11).
-In a radius between 2000 and 15000 km, the emulators perform the least well since there, cross-correlations in the emulations are strongly dampened with the medians of the correlations between emulations and training runs ranging from 0.17 to 0.82.
-For long-range distances beyond 15000 km, - medians lie between 0.20 and 0.93.
-For all distances beyond 2000 km, there are large inter-model differences in the ability
+In a radius between 2000 and 15 000 km, the emulators perform the least well because cross-correlations for this radius are strongly dampened in the emulations, with the medians of the correlations between emulations and training runs ranging from 0.17 to 0.82.
+For long-range distances beyond 15 000 km, medians lie between 0.20 and 0.93.
+For all distances beyond 2000 km, there are large inter-model differences in the ability of the emulators to reproduce crosscorrelations between grid points.
+Also, correlations between the spatial cross-correlations of test and training runs are generally lower and exhibit more inter-model differences at distances beyond 2000 km, highlighting that it is more difficult to estimate far-reaching spatial cross-correlation based on single ESM runs.
+Generally, the emulations perform better and are more comparable to test runs at distances beyond 15 000 km than between 2000 and 15 000 km, which is likely well as for 12 CMIP5 models with one test run and 1000 emulations per model (d-f).
+For the CMIP5 model runs a color map from pink to yellow is employed, and for the emulations a grayscale is used.
+The regions are global land (a, d), CEU (b, e), and SSA (c, f).

-Figure 10.
-Local variability verification for the CMIP5 models (columns) by means of Pearson correlation of grid-point level lag-1 temporal autocorrelations (top row) and standard deviations (bottom row) between the 1000 individual emulations and the training runs (boxplots).
-The examples show the associated 2D histograms for a single emulation and the training run of CESM1(CAM5).
-For the CMIP5 models with test runs, the correlation between the quantity in the training run and in each individual test run is indicated by a black cross.
-For all climate model with test runs available, the number of test runs is given in brackets after the model name.
+Figure 9.
+Local trend verification for the CMIP5 models by means of Pearson correlation between the emulated local trends and the training runs (gray bars).
+The example shows the associated 2-D histogram for CESM1(CAM5).
+For the CMIP5 models with test runs, the correlation between the emulated local trends and each individual test run is indicated by a black cross.
+Since these correlations are nearly identical for each test run of a specific climate model, the individual black crosses cannot be visually distinguished from one another.
+For all climate models with test runs, the number of available test runs is given in brackets after the model name.